x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 ```

 > [!NOTE]
 > The column names in the first row of this CSV file ( `Mailbox,NewEmailAddress`) are arbitrary.
-Whatever you use for column names, make sure you use the same column names in the Shell command.
+Whatever you use for column names, make sure you use the same column names in Exchange Online PowerShell command.

 #### How do you know this worked?